wealthkernel/api-documentation-guides/docs/accounts/Sandbox-Simulation.md

 # Sandbox-Simulation

-By default, Sandbox will behave almost exactly as production, the only difference being that processes that take time or need human intervention will be completed almost instantly.
+By default, Sandbox will behave almost exactly the same as production, the only difference being that processes that take time or need human intervention will be completed almost instantly.
 You can change the default behaviour to simulate certain scenarios:

 ## Account activation delay